OnurSelim/OnurSelim.github.io/_pages/cv.md

 <ins>Fall 2018 & Spring 2020: Part-Time Student Assistant</ins>
 :   *METU Department of Mathematics*
 :   I was the student assistant for the course MA153 Calculus for Mathematics Students I (Fall 2018) and MA154 Calculus for Mathematics Students II (Spring 2020); and I graded weekly assignments and provided feedback to students.

-## Organizations, Trainings & Others

-<ins>2019 - 2021: Coordinator in IAESTE LC METU</ins>
-:   I was responsible for the acquisition and organization of work offers from around Ankara for IAESTE LC METU, trained newcomers on company relations, and hosted the incoming interns.

-<ins>Summer 2020: Interactive Student in Neuromatch Academy</ins>
-:   I participated in a 3-week long, intense summer school as an interactive student, which entailed preparing a project.
-In the project, we used linear models from scikit-learn Python library and worked on preprocessed fMRI data.
-:   NMA became a cornerstone in defining my scientist-to-be, with its inclusivity and commitment to open science.
-At the end of these three weeks, I was already keen on remaining a part of NMA, somehow.

-<ins>Fall 2019: Instructor for Mathematics Workshop</ins>
-:   I was offered an opportunity to deliver a workshop on mathematics to a group of second-year at my high school Ankara Private Tevfik Fikret High School.
-More in [side gigs](/whatnot/2022/00/side_gigs/#maths-workshop).

-<ins>05/2017 – 05/2018: Team Leader and Director of Communications for [TEDxMETUAnkara 2017 "Grand Illusions"](https://www.ted.com/tedx/events/25058)</ins>
-:   I booked speakers and worked with them on their speeches and was responsible for the overall operations of the event.
-I also designed and managed [the event website](https://www.tedxmetuankara.com) on Wix.
-More in [side gigs](/whatnot/2022/00/side_gigs/#tedxmetuankara).

-## Publications
-I suppose a CV has to contain this section.
-So, for completeness sake, here is a list of publication(s, hopefully).
-  <ul>{% for post in site.publications %}
-    {% include archive-single-cv.html %}
-  {% endfor %}</ul>

 ## Languages